 Hypothesis testing is used during the six sigma analysis stage.
 If you use our DMAIC Improvement Project Tollgate Checklist, you’ll perform a hypothesis test in task 19.
 More information on this checklist is provided below, under tool #32.

-Tool #21: Force field analysis
+Process improvement tool #22: Force field analysis

 Force field analysis is a change management technique originally conceived by the psychologist Kurt Lewin.
 The model provides a problem overview and splits factors into forces for and against change.